camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/local-kubernetes-cluster.md

 Next, download the Camunda 8 Helm chart values file designed for the KIND cluster: [camunda-platform-core-kind-values.yaml](https://github.com/camunda/camunda-platform-helm/blob/main/kind/camunda-platform-core-kind-values.yaml).

 :::note
-If you are deploying Camunda 8 with Ingress configuration, make sure to add additional values to `camunda-platform-core-kind-values.yaml` as described in the [Connecting to Camunda 8 components](#connecting-to-camunda-8-components) section.
+If you are deploying Camunda 8 with Ingress configuration, make sure to add additional values to the file you just downloaded `camunda-platform-core-kind-values.yaml` as described in the [Connecting to Camunda 8 components](#connecting-to-camunda-8-components) section.
 :::

+Lastly, install Camunda 8 using the `camunda-platform-core-kind-values.yaml` file downloaded in a previous step.
+This file might contain additional value if you are adding Ingress, TLS, or using a variety of other configuration properties [Camunda Helm Chart Parameters](https://artifacthub.io/packages/helm/camunda/camunda-platform#parameters) )
-Lastly, install Camunda 8 using the custom values file with the following command:
+Execute the following command:

 ```sh
 helm install camunda-platform camunda/camunda-platform \